mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-keyboard-teleop.rst

-Control the |jackal| Motors Using a Keyboard
+Control the Jackal Motors Using a Keyboard
 ============================================

-This page describes how to run a quick test, which verifies that the
-|jackal| robot has been set up appropriately.
+This page describes how to run a quick test, which verifies that the Jackal robot has been set up appropriately.
-It verifies that the |ros| middleware is working and that the onboard computer of the |jackal| robot can communicate with the Motor Control Unit (MCU).
+It verifies that the |ros| middleware is working and that the onboard computer of the Jackal robot can communicate with the Motor Control Unit (MCU).

-Make sure that you have set up your |jackal| robot as described on the :doc:`./jackal-intel-robotics-sdk` page.
+Make sure that you have set up your Jackal robot as described on the :doc:`./jackal-intel-robotics-sdk` page.

 To execute the following steps, you must be logged in as the ``administrator``